SciML/ColPrac/README.md

 Compat.toml for the package in the general registry.
 This should require changing two compat bounds - removing the julia version from the package version that will not work with it, and adding the package version to the julia version it is in fact compatible with.

-In some circumstances (help needed to elaborate here) it may still be necessary to yank a package version, for example where it does not work on any Julia version at all and a bumping a minor version will not prevent it being loaded by some julia versions.
+In some circumstances it may still be necessary to yank a package version, for example where there is a security vulnerability or malicious code like ` rm -rf ` that needs immediate removal, or when the registered version does not work on any Julia version at all and a bumping a minor version will not prevent it being loaded by some julia versions.

 To do this, simply make a PR to the registry, adding `yanked = true` to the `Version.toml` file under the version causing issues (in this case v1.1.0).